 It might not be a bad idea to replace them ALL as a preventative measure.

 Radial lead electrolytics are an acceptable substitute, and can be laid

 over on the PCB if clearance is a problem.
 I recommend using caps that

-are rated for 105C temperature for ANY replacement, regardless of ambient
+are rated for 105 °C temperature for ANY replacement, regardless of ambient

 temperature; they are better constructed and last longer than 85 °C caps.

 MTBF, the smaller sizes tend to be affected more at high temps.

-> As said: I don't really know if that was the original cause.
+> As said, I don't really know if that was the original cause.